stevenjlho/leetcode/solutions/704. Binary Search/README.md

 ## Intuition

-Binary search efficiently locates an element in a sorted array by repeatedly halving the search interval, drastically reducing the number of comparisons needed compared to a linear search.
+The core concept behind this solution is the Binary Search algorithm, which efficiently locates an item in a sorted array by repeatedly dividing the search interval in half.

 ## Approach

 1. Start with two pointers representing the bounds (`low` and `high`) of the current search interval within the array.
 2. Enter a while loop which continues as long as `low` is less than or equal to `high`.
-    - Calculate the middle index between `low` and `high`.
+   - Calculate the middle index using `low` and `high`.
+This is where we check for the target value.
    - If equal, return `middle` as the found index.
    - If the middle element is less than `target`, move the `low` pointer to `middle + 1` to search the right half.
    - If the middle element is greater than `target`, move the `high` pointer to `middle - 1` to search the left half.
 3. If the loop ends without finding the target, return `-1`.

 ## Complexity